The Architecture Portfolio Guide

 Module Anatomy

-A module is the basic building block of your modular grid — one column wide by a set number of baselines tall.
+A module is the basic building block of your modular grid.
+One column wide by a set number of baselines tall.
 Understanding how modules are constructed from baseline increments is essential.
 Each module contains a content zone (where text and images sit) and a gutter zone (the space between modules).
 In a 12pt system, a module might be 7 content lines (84pt) plus 1 gutter line (12pt), giving a total module height of 96pt.

 Phase 1: Preparing the InDesign Workspace